vpandichi/worldtour_proiect/README.md

                           - create the ro version of the website - 90% done
                           - work on scroll javascript effects - x

-TO DO FOR TOMORROW 25/07: - finish the design of the stories page
+TO DO FOR TOMORROW 25/07: - finish the design of the stories page - x (we'll leave it for later)
-                          - finish the ro version of the website
+                          - finish the ro version of the website - ok
-                          - work on javascript scroll effects
+                          - work on javascript scroll effects - x
-                          - improve code
+                          - improve code - ok

+TO DO FOR TOMORROW 26/07: - work on javascript scroll effects
+                          - create database